 Autosuggest

+Autosuggest guides your site visitors as they create search queries, maximizing the relevance of items in search results.
 Autosuggest eases the task of information discovery by helping your site visitors express their intent.
 It shows the most relevant queries, exposes related queries, and helps reduce bad queries like misspelled queries.
 Autosuggest reduces the overall effort in completing a search task.

-As visitors type their queries, autosuggest displays a list of likely queries terms or phrases.
+As visitors type their queries, autosuggest displays a list of likely query terms or phrases.
 As they continue to type, the list narrows to what they're looking for.
 Visitors can stop typing their queries and select an autosuggested query or product from the autosuggest list.

 Autosuggest is interactive.
 Visitors can select a query or product from the suggestion list as soon as they see one that fits their needs.
 The list relies on what customers are currently typing and predictions based on past general traffic flow.

-These suggestions help visitors discover products they're looking for even when they use terms that your site might not be using to categorize or keyword items.
+These suggestions help visitors discover products they're looking for even when they use terms that your site might not be used to categorize or keyword items.
 For example, Sophie is a customer who is looking for headphones at an electronics retailer.
 She thinks of the particular kind of headphones she's looking for as headsets, so she starts to use the search term, headset.
-The retailer's site autosuggests headphones to her after she's typed just hea.
+The retailer's site auto-suggests headphones to her after she's typed just hea.
 She sees headphones in the suggestion list and selects that suggestion instead of continuing to type her own query.

-How does autosuggest work?
+How does autosuggest work ?

 Autosuggest examines your site visitors' queries while they type them, then suggests queries and products.
 Autosuggest predicts the intent of your site visitors.